 Instead of using masking tape, you can also cover the area with some automotive sheet or newspaper, anything will work fine.
 If you are using spray paint or spray primer, then keep in mind that the air pressure from the spray may blow away the sheet or newspaper.
 So, ensure proper taping of the sheet.

-Select wisely when shopping for a primer for your car.
+Select wisely when shopping for a primer for your used car.
 It is advised to select one that is used to cover bare metals.
 A self-etching primer is ideal for areas with little rust on the car surface.
 Spray a fine and even layer of primer on the area and avoid contacting with other surfaces.

 Make sure the primer is completely dry and only then proceed to paint the car.
 It is recommended to sand the area again after applying the primer.
 If sanding again, select fine-grit sandpaper this time and remove the dust after sanding with a damp cloth or rag.